 - When it comes to your US expat tax in Japan, most US expatriates worry about “double taxation” – paying taxes to two different countries – the U.S. and Japan.
 A U.S. taxpayer working overseas in Japan may be able to reduce U.S. taxable income and “double taxation” by claiming the Foreign Tax Credit on Form 1116.
 Should any foreign income not be fully offset by the foreign earned income exclusion, housing exclusion or housing deduction, the foreign tax credit paid or accrued may be used as a deduction or credit on the U.S. tax return.
 Taxpayers can elect to either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
 In most cases, it is to your advantage to take foreign income taxes as a tax credit.

-A common but dangerous mistake is the assumption that if there are zero taxes owed with these tax benefits that a return for US expat tax in Japan does not need to be filed.
+A common but dangerous mistake is the assumption that if there are zero taxes owing with these tax benefits, that a return for US expat tax in Japan is not necessary.
 That is not true.
 If you are working overseas, it is likely that you meet the filing requirements to file a tax return and must do so.
-It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit are not applicable to the outcome of your tax liability until they are claimed on a filed tax return.
+It is important to note that the preferential tax treatments, such as the foreign earned income exclusion and foreign tax credit are not applicable to the outcome of your tax liability until the filing of a tax return.

 Japan Foreign Bank Account Reporting – The FBAR (FinCen Form 114)

-Another important tax deadline that frequently applies to US expat tax in Japan is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114 – formerly known as TD F 90-22.1).
+Another important tax deadline that frequently applies to US expat tax in Japan is in regards to the disclosure of foreign assets on the FBAR (Foreign Bank Account Report – Form 114).

 The FBAR must be filed with the Treasury Department (it is not filed with your federal income tax return) whenever you meet the FBAR filing requirements, which in a nutshell is whenever a U.S. person has a financial interest in, or signature authority over a foreign financial account, including a bank account, brokerage account, mutual fund, trust or other type of foreign financial account (including an insurance policy with a cash value such as a whole life insurance policy) maintained with a financial institution, with an aggregate value of over $10,000 at any time during the calendar year based on the highest value of each foreign account during the tax year.